The Irish Property Market in 2019

 Further up the scale, larger homes are in short supply and the price jump between a three-bedroom and four-bedroom property is an eye-watering €276,000.

 That’s a huge gap between the average €430,000 for a three-bed home and the €706,000 you would have to shell out for an extra bedroom.

 Turning that on its head, there are bargains to be had – relatively speaking – in other areas of Dublin, where prices are €175,000 on average.
-These include
+The 5 most inexpensive areas are:

-A stark example of the imbalance in Dublin’s property market is that while more than 60 per cent of searches are for detached and semi-detached homes, there is only 25 per cent availability in these categories.
+A stark example of the imbalance in Dublin’s property market is that while more than 60% of searches are for detached and semi-detached homes, there is only 25% availability in these categories.